Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 The anchor wheel describes the anchor step variations that can be applied to anchor steps in sugar pushes, left-side passes, right-side passes, and whips.

+The easiest way to practice the anchor wheel is to add an anchor variation after every single sugar push, left-side pass, right-side pass, and whip.

 #### Front-check